djcooke/compendium/collections/_pt_001_enemies/mimic.md

 abilities:
   - name: Infatuation
     potency: n/a
-    description: 'inflicts pox (magic DoT potency 5, 10m); can be interrupted'
+    description: "inflicts pox (magic DoT potency 5, 10m); can be interrupted"
   - name: Deathtrap
     potency: 4000
     type: Physical
-    description: 'telegraphed pointblank AoE'
+    description: "telegraphed pointblank AoE"
 notes:
-  - 'Sometimes found in bronze chests'
+  - "Sometimes found in bronze chests"
-  - 'Pomander of Alteration transforms all enemies in a random room on the next floor into either mimics or mandragoras'
+  - "Pomander of Alteration transforms all enemies in a random room on the next floor into either mimics or mandragoras"
 ---